bfintal/Selector-Query/README.md

     320, 480, 640, 960, 1024, 1280

 If your element's width goes below one of these stops, that certain stop (including the larger ones) gets assigned as a class to your element.
-For example, if your element goes below `960` pixels, the following classes would be assigned to it:
+For example, if your element's width goes below `960` pixels, the following classes would be assigned to it:

     max-960 max-1024 max-1280

 What is it for
 --------------

-Similar to CSS media queries, you can use Selector Queries to style your elements depending on their width. **Helpful for styling elements within columns**
+Similar to CSS media queries, you can use Selector Queries to style your elements depending on their width. **Helpful for styling elements within columns, or for styling elements which you have no control where they're getting placed (e.g. themes)**

 Usage
 =====